nodeca/hike-js/README.md

 [![Build Status](https://travis-ci.org/nodeca/hike-js.svg?branch=master)](https://travis-ci.org/nodeca/hike-js)
 [![NPM version](https://img.shields.io/npm/v/hike.svg)](https://www.npmjs.org/package/hike)

-Inspired by [Hike (Ruby)][hike-rb] - a library for finding files in a set of paths.
-Use it to implement search paths, load paths, and the like.
+Inspired by [Hike (Ruby)](https://github.com/sstephenson/hike/) - a library for finding files in a set of paths.
+It's done specially for [mincer](https://github.com/nodeca/mincer) to simplify maintenance and not recommended for direct use in other projects.
+Please remember, we don't accept feature requests not related to mincer improvments.

-See [API docs][apidoc] for details on methods.
+See [API docs](https://nodeca.github.io/hike-js/) for details on methods.

 Examples